 If the cauliflower wasn’t enough, I decided to pull the ol’ 1!
 2!
-And throw in some kale.
+And throw in some SPINACH.
 You know, because SUPAFOOD!

-If you’re trackin’ with me, this Greek yougurt dip is about 85% vegetables.
+If you’re trackin’ with me, this Greek yogurt spinach dip is about 85% vegetables.
 And your family isn’t even going to notice.

 WHA BAM!
 You sneaky person you.

 As much as I love me some veggies, I thought the dip needed more OOOMF.
-So in went the Greek yogurt.
+So, like the butter chicken dip, in went the Greek yogurt.
 Because you can’t eat veggies without yogurt.
 Or something.

 Just go with it.
 You know I have an affinity to throwing anyandall things protein into anyandall things food.

 I tasted the above combo.
 It was good, but not GOOOD, if you know what I mean.
-It needed something to kick it up to that ooeyy gooey, creamy “screw the crackers, I just wanna dip my WHOLE FACE” into this dip” level of general num and tastiness.
+This easy homemade spinach Greek yogurt dip needed something to kick it up to that ooeyy gooey, creamy “screw the crackers, I just wanna dip my WHOLE FACE” into this dip” level of general num and tastiness.

-So, what’s your dipper of choice?
+So, question: what’s your dipper of choice?
 The timid cracker?